Disappearance of Pearl Turner

 Pearl Turner was a three-year-old American child who disappeared from the garden of her family cabin in the White Oak Mountain district of Scott County, Arkansas on October 19, 1923.
 Despite intense nationwide publicity and repeated efforts to locate the girl, Turner has never been located.
 Her ultimate fate remains unknown.

 Disappearance

-In the fall of 1923 on a Friday while Pearl's parents were camping, Pearl had wandered away into the wilderness, multiple hundreds of people from nearby towns searched find her, for many weeks, but with no avail at all.
+In the fall of 1923 on a Friday while Pearl's parents were camping, Pearl had wandered away into the wilderness.
+Hundreds of people from nearby towns searched for her for many weeks but to no avail.
 She is believed by some people to have been kidnapped.

 Aftermath

-Pearl's disappearance has had books published about it as well as missing people's YouTube videos made about it.
+Pearl's disappearance has had books published, and missing persons YouTube videos made about it.